lhernandez5/Bamazon/README.md

 <br>
 <br>
 <h2>Customer View:</h2>
+Running the Node application called bamazonCustomer.js will:
-The app prompt users with two messages.
+Prompt users with two messages.
 <li>The first should ask them the ID of the product they would like to buy.</li>
 <li>The second message should ask how many units of the product they would like to buy.</li>
 <br>